mmistakes/so-simple-theme/index.md

   creditlink:
 ---

+Stan is a platform for sophisticated statistical modeling and high-performance statistical computation.

 Thousands of users rely on Stan for statistical modeling, data analysis, and prediction in the social, biological, and physical sciences, engineering, and business.